ipfs-shipyard/peer-crdt/README.md

 (if no `options.encrypt` is provided, the node is on read-only mode and cannot create entries).

-* `decrypt`: a __required__ function that accepts an encrypted message buffer and resolves to a value object, something like this:
+* `decrypt`: a function that accepts an encrypted message buffer and resolves to a value object, something like this:

 ```js
 async function decrypt(buffer) {